fluree/docs.flur.ee/content/db_intro.md

 **>> Execute the example transaction to add the new role and these three rules.**

 The final step is to create a new database user, `_user`.
 Here we'll create one for `jdoe` and link her user record to the `person` entity we already created, and the `_role` we just created.
+Remember an `_auth` entity is what actually gets tied to a token, so we need to create one of those too.
+In this case our `_auth` doesn't do anything, it just acts as a stub for the moment.

 The rule predicate function in `editOwnChats` follows the graph of a chat message's relationships to determine if the user can see it.
 In this case, the `get-all` function will take a chat message and traverse:

 `chat message ->> chat/person ->> person/user ->> database user`

-The rule stipulates, that if the database user found after following the graph is the current `?user`, then creating a new chat message or editing an existing one is allowed.
+The rule stipulates, that if the database user found after following the graph equals the current `?user`, then creating a new chat message or editing an existing one is allowed.

 **>> Execute the final transaction example.**